KenethGarcia/ClassiPyGRB/README.md

     +------------+---------+---------+------------+

-As you see, the function returns a tuple of limited arrays and errors for all GRBs.
+This function returns a tuple of limited arrays and errors for all GRBs.
 In this case, 51 GRBs have any of the following errors:
 * _FileNotFoundError_ if GRB does not have any data file downloaded in the selected resolution.
 * _ValueError_ if the code can't get any limit values.
 * _IndexError_ if the GRB does not appear in the `summary_burst_durations` table.